moonlitworks/to-nothing/README.md

 # Assets

-the `assets` folder are in a separate repository.
-License for this source code does not extend to the assets and the copyrights belong to their respective owners.
+The `assets` folder and its contents are under separate licenses.